benoitc/gunicorn/docs/source/instrumentation.rst

 metrics so that instrumentation does not cause Gunicorn to be held up by a slow statsD consumer.

-To use statsD, just tell gunicorn where the statsD server is:
+To use statsD, just tell Gunicorn where the statsD server is:

 .. code-block:: bash